-Rests are denoted by the letter r in place of a note name.
-Rests have duration digits just like notes (but obviously no second digit for giving an octave).
-As inheritance goes, an r behaves just like a note: it can inherit its duration from the prior note (or rest), and notes as well as rests can inherit their duration from prior rests.
+Rests are denoted by the letter \mathbf{r} in place of a note name.
+Rests have duration digits just like notes, but obviously no second digit for giving an octave.
+As inheritance goes, an \mathbf{r} behaves just like a note: it can inherit its duration from the prior note or rest, and notes as well as rests can inherit their duration from prior rests.

-Any rest (or sequence of rests) that occupies a full bar will by default be horizontally centered in the bar (cf. rpo below).
+Any rest or sequence of rests that occupies a full bar will by default be horizontally centered in the bar.